Azure/autorest/Samples/2b-suppressions/readme.md

-# Scenario: Validate a Swagger file according to the ARM guidelines
+# Scenario: Supressing a validation message

 > see https://aka.ms/autorest